By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Staying mentally healthy is a skill people can learn not something you were born with.

 Regulating your emotions is a skill and skills can be learned.
 Some people picked this up on their own.
 Some had great teachers or parents in their life.
 Most of us had to learn about anger and sadness and how to cope with negative emotions the hard way.

-There are things you can do every day to improve your mental health and there are things your may be doing that can make that emotional life of yours worse.
+There are things you can do every day to improve your mental health and there are things you may be doing that can make that emotional life of yours worse.

-Most people know about skills to stay physically health whether they use those skills or not.
+Most people know about skills to stay physically healthy whether they use those skills or not.
 Learning skills to be mentally healthy, that is something you might need help with.
-You could get that help in small doses from the internet or reading self-help books, but to really get focused help working on your problems you need in person individualized help.
+You could get that help in small doses from the internet or reading self-help books, but to really get focused help working on your problems you need in-person individualized help.

 You could wait for that physical illness to just go away on its own but most people are wise enough to go get medical help when they have an illness in their body.
 A mental or emotional illness responds to treatment in the same way.

 Many people do not have good support systems.